 This Policy will be applied consistent with all applicable laws.
-If you or an immediate family member has a medical condition that results in one or more absences, you may qualify for unpaid leave under the federal Family and Medical Leave Act of 1993 ("FMLA"), and your absence or tardy will not be considered for displinary action.
-Likewise, if your absence is approved leave under the Americans with Disabilities Act ("ADA"), your absence will not be considered.
+For instance, if an employee has been approved for FMLA leave after providing the necessary documentation, that employee will not be required to provide a doctor's note each time the employee is absent or tardy for a reason that is covered by the FMLA leave for which the employee has been approved.
+If you or an immediate family member has a medical condition that results in one or more absences, you may qualify for unpaid leave under the federal Family and Medical Leave Act of 1993 ("FMLA"), and your absence or tardy will not be considered for disciplinary action.
+Likewise, if your absence is approved leave under the Americans with Disabilities Act ("ADA"), your absence or tardy will not be considered.
 For absences that should be approved under the ADA, please consult the ADA Policy set forth in the EEO Policy in this Handbook.
 Please refer to the Family and Medical Leave Policy in this Handbook for information about leave under the FMLA.
 Be advised that leave under the FMLA may be require approval in advance and does not necessarily relieve you from your responsibilities as set forth in this Attendance and Punctuality Policy.
 If you believe that an absence or tardy improperly has been considered, please utilize the Company's Employee Complaint Procedure, which is contained in this Handbook.